-Though, we did find a registered (but not active) AS for Access Spectrum so we believe they have plan to become full fledged.
+Though, we did find a registered (but not active) AS for Spectrum Life so we believe they have plan to become full fledged.

 In the meantime, they need to rely on MPT for Internet upstream and cannot get any sort of diversity / redundancy (via Ooredoo or Telenor for instance).

 Beware the setup fees…

 First, Net Core has no fixed fees for installation, cost will be based upon survey result.
 Installation cost is estimated between 150 and 250$ which looks quite expensive for a wireless installation.
 For this price, you don’t even get a Wifi router for your home.
 It is definitely not competitive compared to MyanmarNet or Bluewave Broadband.